 The 2015/16 Alberta provincial budget introduced on March 26, 2015 by Finance Minister Robin Campbell focused on addressing the budget shortfall precipitated by the dramatic drop in global oil prices which started in late 2014.
 With government attention concentrated on plugging the “$7 billion hole,” little attention was given in the budget to tackling another pressing issue in Alberta: high, and growing, levels of income inequality.

-This fact sheet analyzes the reality of income inequality in Alberta—the worst in Canada—and how the province’s personal income tax (PIT) structure is contributing to the growing gap between the rich and the poor in the province.
+This report analyzes the reality of income inequality in Alberta—the worst in Canada—and how the province’s personal income tax (PIT) structure is contributing to the growing gap between the rich and the poor in the province.

 Income Distribution Measures

 There are two types of income inequality measures.
 The most commonly used measure is the Gini index (also referred to as the Gini coefficient).
 The Gini index measures the income distribution throughout the entire income range.
 The other type of measure shows income distribution at various points of the income range, for example, shares of income or percentile ratios.
 Shares of income by percentile provide a picture of inequality at specific points in the income distribution, by comparing, for instance, the income of the top 10% of the population to that of the bottom 10% of the population.1

 The Gini index ranges from zero (0) to one (1), the theoretical limits.
 A Gini coefficient of zero would indicate perfect equality of income distribution; a coefficient of one would mean one individual (or household) receives all the income and everyone else receives no income.
 Therefore, the higher the index the less income equality (more inequality), and the lower the number the more equal the income distribution is.
 It is important to note that small differences in the Gini index indicate considerable income equality differences.2